 People often ask me how I edit my Instagram photos.
 I take most of my photos with my Canon 6D but sometimes I use my phone.
 In fact, some days I like my phone photos better than my camera photos.
 The angle or the depth of field might be better.
 The one thing I do when I edit my phone or camera photos is trying to make it look like I saw the scene with my eyes.

-I used to edit all my photos in Photoshop but if you have a lot of photos in similar lighting or in an area it’s easier to edit them in lightroom using presets.
-You can then use editing from one photo on another with the click of a button.
+I used to edit all my photos in Photoshop but if you have a lot of photos in similar lighting or in an area it’s easier to edit them in lightroom using presets or custom edits.
+You can then use editing from one photo on another with the click of the “copy” button.
 I wish I would have learned Lightroom years ago but it does fall short when it comes to removing objects or combining area of a photo with another.

 For phone cameras I’ve really enjoyed my Galaxy s6 but I’m not sure what I’ll get next.
 This was the first phone that took really good night shots and rivals a real camera.
 Plus, the panoramas are just way easier than hand stitching it with your camera.